Fardin-Data/E-Commerce-360-Analysis/README.md

 - Launch targeted marketing campaigns to attract and engage younger customers, introducing them to our product range and services.
 - Develop and launch targeted promotional strategies during periods of declining customer additions.
 Offer special promotions, discounts, and bundled deals to entice both new and existing customers.
 Timely and compelling offers can rekindle interest in our products.
 - To align with customer preferences and boost orders, I recommend activating “Pay Later.”
 This flexible payment option allows customers to place orders without immediate payment, enhancing their shopping experience and encouraging more orders.

+## Limitation and Challenges
+`Limited Data`

+ The challenge of working with a relatively new business with a limited dataset made it difficult to identify trends accurately.

+`Effective Presentation`

+Presenting the findings in the most suitable and effective manner required careful consideration.

+`Strategic Recommendations`

+Despite a strong understanding of the business, crafting actionable suggestions for business growth demanded thoughtful analysis.

+## Learnings
+`Data Organization`

+Despite the limited dataset, the data's organization and informativeness became evident during this analysis.

+`Data Visualization`

+Overcoming the challenge of presenting outcomes was achieved through applying knowledge of data visualization techniques and learning new methods.

+`Strategic Insights`

+Leveraging my profound business understanding and investing time in strategic thinking led to valuable insights, connecting important dots within the data.

 ## Files Information
 `Data`